Astrophysics (Index)About

 (da/dt)2

-Deceleration parameter q is defined such that 0.5 indicates a flat universe, i.e., qc = 0.5, which is what would be expected if the universe's density is exactly at its critical density, i.e., Ω = 1.
+Deceleration parameter q is defined such that 0.5 indicates a flat universe, i.e., qc = 0.5, which is what it would be if the universe is remaining at its critical density, i.e., Ω = 1.
 Measurements have revealed acceleration of the expansion with q ≈ -0.55, which has led to the coining of the term dark energy for whatever is counteracting gravity sufficiently to make this happen.

 (astrophysics,cosmology,measure)